dagf2101/ii-agent/README.md

 TAVILY_API_KEY=your_tavily_key

 STATIC_FILE_BASE_URL=http://localhost:8000/

+# --- Optional: For LMStudio / Local OpenAI-Compatible Models ---
+# Base URL for your LMStudio or other OpenAI-compatible API
+# Example: OPENAI_BASE_URL=http://localhost:1234/v1
+OPENAI_BASE_URL=
+# API Key for the OpenAI-compatible API (can be a dummy key like "lmstudio" if not required)
+OPENAI_API_KEY=
+# --- End Optional: For LMStudio ---
 ```

 We also support other search and crawl provider such as FireCrawl and SerpAPI (Optional but yield better performance):